-• At times it may become necessary to conduct a vote on internal WG matters.
-If so, eligibility is determined by an organization attending two of the previous four face-to-face meetings, or two of the previous four conference

-With a simple majority vote, the working group may confer voting rights to an individual or organization that is not otherwise eligible to vote due to lack of attendance.
-This is done on a case-by-case basis and is intended to address those individuals or companies who have made significant, on-going contributions to the group - but have not been able to attend the required number of meetings.
-In no case may a representative of a nonmember company be conferred voting rights by the action of a working group.

-A Working Group Chair may declare that a sufficient quorum does not exist for voting purposes if at least 50% of potential voting members are not present during the vote.

-Voting is not a requirement for declaring rough consensus, unless specifically requested by a member with voting rights.
+- Votes are counted on an organization basis. - At times it may become necessary to conduct a vote on internal WG matters.
+If so, eligibility is determined by an organization attending two of the previous four face-to-face meetings, or two of the previous four conference calls.
+It is the responsibility of the Secretary to maintain the list of eligible voters. - With a simple majority vote, the working group may confer voting rights to an individual or organization that is not otherwise eligible to vote due to lack of attendance.
+This is done on a case-by-case basis and is intended to address those individuals or companies who have made significant, on-going contributions to the group but have not been able to attend the required number of meetings.
+In no case may a representative of a nonmember company be conferred voting rights by the action of a working group. - A Working Group Chair may declare that a sufficient quorum does not exist for voting purposes if at least 50% of potential voting members are not present during the vote. - Voting is not a requirement for declaring rough consensus, unless specifically requested by a member with voting rights.